Income Tax Return

 Everyone that received any income must pay taxes.
 This includes income from a small business, salaries, stocks or capital gains, and gambling income.
 Research from the Tax Foundation further illustrates that government taxing and spending policies redistribute more than $2 trillion from the top 40 percent of families to the bottom 60 percent.

-Although taxes serve an important social and economical purpose, you want to make sure you're only paying the portion you truly owe.
+Although income taxes serve an important social and economic purpose, you want to make sure you're only paying the portion you truly owe.
 Formal income tax preparation is essential for achieving this goal, and our trained tax professionals at H&R Block can help you get there.